jefftriplett/scripts-to-rule-them-all/README.md

 This is a WIP repo to form some opinions on my own version of "[Scripts To Rule Them All][Scripts to Rule Them All]" standard for my projects.

-I'm using [just][casey/just] of Make or external files because it fits my brain better.
+I'm using [just][casey/just] instead of Make or external files because it fits my brain better.
 It also allows me to avoid make vs. gmake differences.

 ## Usage